 Much concerns how your beef is cooked and what you have with it.
 Notice the dark crust that looks so scrumptious; that is because of the free-range eggs used.

 Bobotie recipes make a good protein source; Bernard Preston reduces the amount of red meat, and substitutes it with chickpeas or lentils.

-In addition he recommends adding the vegetables that are in season; today he uses sliced eggplant and zucchini squash.
+In addition he recommends adding vegetables that are in season; today he uses sliced eggplant and zucchini squash.

-The only ingredients that a family not used to cooking curries might have to acquire are the spices such as cumin and turmeric, and perhaps the chutney.
+The only ingredients that a family not used to cooking curries might have to acquire are the spices such as cumin and turmeric; and perhaps the chutney.

-Since we should all be aiming for ten coloured foods per day, if we don't want to get cancer, this is a great opportunity to enjoy a mixed salad on the side; using whatever's in season, try to add a green, red, yellow at least.
+Since we should all be aiming for ten coloured foods per day if we do not want to get malignant tumours, this is a great opportunity to enjoy a mixed salad on the side; using whatever is in season, try to add a green, red and a yellow at least.

 A bowl of homemade hummus completes any salad.